 It was an overcast April morning.
 I stood in the fellowship hall of our family’s church.
-My heart raced as I peered through the stained-glass window into the sanctuary, catching only a glimpse of what appeared to be a full house through the blurred, colored glass.
+My heart was racing as I peered through the stained-glass window into the sanctuary.
+The stained glass blurred my view, but it appeared to be a full house.

-I was anxious, but I was unsure why.
-I didn’t have any doubt that Liz and I were supposed to be married, but with the sanctuary full of the most treasured people in my life, I was nervous to walk out.
+I wasn’t sure why I was anxious, but I couldn’t mistake the butterflies in my stomach..
+I had no doubt that Liz and I were supposed to be married, but with a sanctuary full of the most treasured people in my life, I was nervous.

 “I don’t usually do this, but I’m going to ask you to turn around.
 I want you to see all of the people who are in the stands, in the balcony, watching, cheering for you.
-And remember the many who have gone before us who stand in the balcony as well, cheering.”
+And remember, there are many who have gone before us who stand in the balcony as well.
+They cheering too.”

 Then, marriage happened.

 Since our wedding day, we have experienced seven address changes, financial turmoil, infertility struggles, infidelity, marriage counseling, four (soon-to-be five) kids, illness, death, and cancer—just to name a few.

 These circumstances have threatened the vows that were spoken that day and have given us numerous opportunities to throw in the towel.
 Curiously enough, the circumstances attack us at the root.
 But that’s not surprising.
 If you want to destroy a tree, you must dig up its roots.

 That’s precisely why marriage is the most attacked establishment in our culture today.

 Ten Years Later

 Ten years after our vows, my wife and I haven’t thrown in the towel.
 I don’t write that to boast or pass judgement on couples whose stories have taken a different path.
 I write it for the husband or wife who is wondering if their marriage is worth fighting for.